OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/inter_module_compatibility.rst

 .. todo: #VL: VL prüft mit Team und Support: brauchen wir es noch? -- Ziel-Seite fehlt; wie registriert man sein Kürzel?
          #HR: makes still sense to have it but linked page needs to be updated -- how/who updted?
+         #HR 2025-04-08: we need to find that mentioned new target page

 Use a prefix and a vendor namespace consistently.